frederic-perez/AmE-dictionary/data/dictionary.md

 __crusty__
 __crutch__ _n_ :five::hammer: _Diabetes isn't a crutch or an anchor._ _It became an escape, then it became a crutch._ _Crutch word._
 __crux__ _n_ :three: __1__ A vital or decisive stage, point, etc. (often in the phrase _the crux of the matter_) _Managers ignore the crux of the matter: people don’t leave jobs; they leave managers._ __2__ A baffling problem or difficulty.
-__cry foul__ :two::hammer: _But alcohol-safety groups cry foul, saying alcohol makers take credit where it isn't due._
+__cry foul__ _v_ :three: To protest against something that has happened. _But alcohol-safety groups cry foul, saying alcohol makers take credit where it isn't due._
 __crybaby__ _n_ A person who cries or complains frequently with little cause.
 __cryotherapy__
 __cryptojacking__